 With Braze’s Web SDK, you can collect session data, identify users (with the same set of attributes that we support across our other platforms), and record purchases and custom events via a web/mobile browser.
 Implementing Braze’s Web SDK enables you to create a more complete view of your users across web and mobile channels.
 You can also use the Web SDK to engage with your users by sending in-app web messages and web push notifications.

-For information on integrating the Braze Web SDK, see our documentation.
+For information on integrating the Braze Web SDK, see Initial SDK Setup for Web.
 After implementing the Web SDK, your website will appear as an app in your app group and will be grouped with your mobile apps.

 You can send web messages to engage with users directly in their web/mobile browser.
 Web messages are sent as in-app messages, and can also be sent as slideup, modal, or fullscreen types.
 For more information on composing an in-app message, see our page on creating an in-app message.

 Web push is another great way to engage with users of your web application.
 Customers visiting your website via Chrome, Safari, Firefox, and Opera can opt-in to receive web push from your web application whether or not the web page is loaded.

 This feature is also supported on Android Chrome and Firefox Mobile on Android allowing for mobile web notifications.
 Web push works the same way app push notifications operate on your phone.
 For more information on composing a web push, see our page on creating a push notification.

 Users of your web application need to opt-in to receive web push.